NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/yandex.md

 ## Set up Yandex

-To set up Yandex for Cloudflare Access:
+To set up Yandex for Khulnasoft Access:

 1. Log in to your Yandex account.